Two-Dimensional Billiards Are Turing Complete: Physical Applications

-As $\varepsilon\to0$, the Hamiltonian flow converges, away from grazing trajectories, to the billiard flow in $B$ on finite time intervals.
-This soft-wall approximation embeds billiard dynamics within classical Hamiltonian mechanics and allows undecidability results for billiards to be interpreted as arising in singular limits of smooth, physically natural systems, consistent with the perspective introduced by Moore~\cite{Moore1}.
+As \(\varepsilon\to0\), the corresponding Hamiltonian flow converges, away from grazing trajectories, to the billiard flow in \(B\) on finite time intervals.
+This soft-wall approximation embeds billiards within smooth Hamiltonian mechanics and supports the interpretation of billiard undecidability as a phenomenon that may arise as a limit of physically natural systems, in the spirit of Moore's perspective on undecidability in dynamical systems \cite{Moore1}.